douglaz/psl/Releasing-a-New-Stable-Version.md

 A new stable version of PSL, version x.y.z (https://github.com/linqs/psl/tree/x.y.z) is now available.

-See https://github.com/linqs/psl/wiki/Changing-versions for instructions on changing your PSL projects to the new version.
+See [[switching the PSL version your program uses]] for instructions on changing your PSL projects to the new version.

 In version x.y.z:
 [A list of the main changes]